Gabrielhephzibah/SpeedRoomMatingApp/README.md

 Glide

--   Used glide to load image into imageView because it load and display images in an optimized manner, it allows disk caching and loading images  in background threads without affecting the main thread
+-   Used glide to load image into imageView because it loads and display images in an optimized manner, it allows disk caching and loading images in background threads without affecting the main thread

 ## State Management